 How do you prepare winter clothes for storage?

 Even if they don’t look dirty, make it a point to clean your winter clothes before you store them.
-And this means everything—even items that need to be hand washed or dry cleaned.
+It can mean everything when it comes to the condition of your clothes in storage.

-- Dirty clothes can deteriorate while they’re in storage because even subtle body oils on clothing can attract moths and also create an odor that can be nearly impossible to remove.
+- Dirty clothes can deteriorate while they’re in storage because even subtle body oils on clothing can attract moths and also create an odor that can be nearly impossible to remove once months have passed.